square/in-app-payments-flutter-plugin/docs/reference.md

 :-------------- | :-------------- | :-----------
-price          | String         | The payment authorization amount as a string. currencyCode   | String         | The ISO currency code priceStatus    | google_pay_constants.totalPriceStatusFinal | TODO: add description onGooglePayNonceRequestSuccess | [GooglePayNonceRequestSuccessCallback](#googlepaynoncerequestsuccesscallback)| Success callback invoked when a nonce is available. onGooglePayNonceRequestFailure | [GooglePayNonceRequestFailureCallback](#googlepaynoncerequestfailurecallback) |Failure callback invoked when SDK failed to produce a nonce. onGooglePayCanceled | [GooglePayCancelCallback](#googlepaycancelcallback) | Cancel callback invoked when user cancels payment authorization.
+price          | String         | The payment authorization amount as a string. currencyCode   | String         | The ISO currency code priceStatus    | google_pay_constants.totalPriceStatusFinal | The status of the total price used onGooglePayNonceRequestSuccess | [GooglePayNonceRequestSuccessCallback](#googlepaynoncerequestsuccesscallback)| Success callback invoked when a nonce is available. onGooglePayNonceRequestFailure | [GooglePayNonceRequestFailureCallback](#googlepaynoncerequestfailurecallback) |Failure callback invoked when SDK failed to produce a nonce. onGooglePayCanceled | [GooglePayCancelCallback](#googlepaycancelcallback) | Cancel callback invoked when user cancels payment authorization.